Buffalo Bill gun up for bid: Unseen for 50 years, historic firearms to be auctioned in three-day event

 The auction also will feature thousands of pinback buttons and ribbons from the 1890s to around 1940 on a range of subject matter, including rare baseball examples from the 1920s.

-An engraving on the rifle reads, “From Buffalo Bill to Night-Hawk & Broncho Bill.”
+An engraving on the rifle reads, “From Buffalo Bill to Night-Hawk & Bronco Bill.”

-Other firearms include a 1700s Revolutionary War-era Brown Bess musket, a rare Civil War-era Allen & Wheelock .42-caliber Ethan Allen, an 1879 John Browning rifle, and World War I and II-era rifles.
+Other firearms include a 1700s Revolutionary War-era Brown Bess musket, a rare Civil War-era Allen & Wheelock .42-caliber Ethan Allen, an 1879 John Browning rifle, and World War I and World War II-era rifles.

-More information about Holabird Western Americana Collection and the online auction can be found at www.fhwac.com.
+More information about Holabird Western Americana Collection and the online auction can be found at fhwac.com.